ksmaprince/Algorithm-Kotlin/README.md

 # Algorithm in Kotlin and Java

-A Computer Science course, Datastructure and Algorithm, implementated in Kotlin Programming Language.
+A Computer Science course, Datastructure and Algorithm, implementated in Kotlin and Java Programming Language.